Skip to main content

 Infrastructure

-• (Optional) One or more GPU installed on the MXK-PDK testbed.
+• One or more GPU installed on the BubbleRAN Cluster OR an OpenAI API key.

 Software

-• (Optional) uv as a virtual environment and package manager.
+• The uv virtual environment and package manager (Optional).

 Others